Collect raw, non-sampled session data from your website to Google BigQuery instead of using standard Google Analytics session data.

-To track the actual traffic source, we have added values to the
+To track the actual traffic source, we have added the

 trafficSource.isTrueDirect field of your owoxbi_sessions table.
-It indicates if the source of the session started as a direct site visit, or is it follows the session generated by an ad source.
+The field indicates if the source of the session started as a direct site visit, or is it follows the session generated by an ad source.

 Google Ads auto-tagging